Edward VII: Heir apparent

 In 1891 Edward was embroiled in the royal baccarat scandal, when it was revealed he had played an illegal card game for money the previous year.
-The Prince was forced to appear as a witness in court for a second time when one of the participants unsuccessfully sued his fellow players for slander after being accused of cheating.
+He was forced to appear as a witness in court for a second time when one of the participants unsuccessfully sued his fellow players for slander after being accused of cheating.
 In the same year Edward was involved in a personal conflict, when Lord Charles Beresford threatened to reveal details of Edward's private life to the press, as a protest against Edward interfering with Beresford's affair with Daisy Greville, Countess of Warwick.
 The friendship between the two men was irreversibly damaged, and their bitterness would last for the remainder of their lives.
 Usually, Edward's outbursts of temper were short-lived, and "after he had let himself go ... [he would] smooth matters by being especially nice".

 In late 1891, Edward's eldest son, Albert Victor, was engaged to Princess Victoria Mary of Teck.
 Just a few weeks later, in early 1892, Albert Victor died of pneumonia.
 Edward was grief-stricken.
 "To lose our eldest son", he wrote, "is one of those calamities one can never really get over".
-Edward told Queen Victoria, "[I would] have given my life for him, as I put no value on mine".
+Edward told the Queen, "[I would] have given my life for him, as I put no value on mine".
 Albert Victor was the second of Edward's children to die.
 In 1871, his youngest son, Alexander John, had died just 24 hours after being born.
 Edward had insisted on placing Alexander John in a coffin personally with "the tears rolling down his cheeks".

-On his way to Denmark through Belgium on 4 April 1900, Edward was the victim of an attempted assassination when fifteen-year-old Jean-Baptiste Sipido shot at him in protest over the Second Boer War.
-Sipido, though obviously guilty, was acquitted by a Belgian court because he was underage.
+On his way to Denmark through Belgium on 4 April 1900, Edward was the victim of an attempted assassination when 15-year-old Jean-Baptiste Sipido shot at him in protest over the Second Boer War.
+The culprit was acquitted by a Belgian court because he was underage.
 The perceived laxity of the Belgian authorities, combined with British disgust at Belgian atrocities in the Congo, worsened the already poor relations between the United Kingdom and the Continent.
 However, in the next ten years, Edward's affability and popularity, as well as his use of family connections, assisted Britain in building European alliances.